 amniotic sac: Fluid-filled membrane that surrounds the fetus.

-childbirth: The passage of the baby from the uterus, through the vagina, and out of the mother’s body.
+childbirth: Passage of the baby from the uterus, through the vagina, and out of the mother’s body.

 embryo: Stage of development that occurs from implantation in the uterus through the eighth week after fertilization in humans.

-fetus: Developing human baby at least 8 weeks after fertilization.
+fetus: Developing human baby at least eight weeks after fertilization.

 placenta: Mass of maternal and fetal blood vessels where the the mother’s and fetus’s blood exchange substances.

-umbilical cord: The tube that connects the fetus to the placenta.
+umbilical cord: Tube that connects the fetus to the placenta.